betmma/my_balatro_mods/README.md

 - Big Blast: If chips scored are above X5 of required chips at end of round, add Negative edition to a random Joker, and increase the target amount.
 - 3D Boosters: +1 Booster Pack available in shop.
 - 4D Boosters: Rerolls apply to Booster Packs, but rerolled packs cost $3 more.
-- B1G50%: When you redeem a tier 1 Voucher, have 50% chance to redeem the tier 2 one and lose $5.
+- B1G50%: When you redeem a Voucher, have 50% chance to redeem a higher tier Voucher and pay half the price.
-- B1G1: When you redeem a tier 1 Voucher, always redeem the tier 2 one and lose $10.
+- B1G1: When you redeem a Voucher, always redeem a higher tier Voucher and pay the price.
 - Collector: Each Voucher redeemed reduces Blind requirement by 4%. (multiplicative)
 - Connoisseur: If you have more than $400/(Vouchers Redeemed + 1),  redeeming a voucher gives Antimatter and lets the money requirement X5.
 - Flipped Card: You can flip up to 3 cards once before playing each hand.
 Flipped cards will return to your hand after they are played.